apache/pekko/akka-docs/src/main/paradox/distributed-pub-sub.md

 How do I send messages to all actors in the cluster that have registered interest in a named topic?

-This pattern provides a mediator actor, @apidoc[akka.cluster.pubsub.DistributedPubSubMediator](akka.cluster.pubsub.DistributedPubSubMediator), that manages a registry of actor references and replicates the entries to peer actors among all cluster nodes or a group of nodes tagged with a specific role.
+This pattern provides a mediator actor, @apidoc[cluster.pubsub.DistributedPubSubMediator](cluster.pubsub.DistributedPubSubMediator), that manages a registry of actor references and replicates the entries to peer actors among all cluster nodes or a group of nodes tagged with a specific role.